One of the main benefits of using WordPress is that you don’t need to have technical skills like editing code to run a successful website.

 (Shortcode – EmbedIt Pro)

-Two new items will display on your Editor menu toolbar: HTML Snippet and Custom Field…
+You will notice that two new buttons will be added to your Editor toolbar: Embed HTML Snippet and Embed From Custom Field…

-(EmbedIt Pro adds new menu items to the WordPress visual editor)
+(EmbedIt Pro adds new menu items to the WordPress visual editor toolbar)

-Use the HTML Snippet button to place a shortcode into your content.
-With the cursor location selected, click on the HTML Snippet button to select and place the code snippet into the text …
+You can use the HTML Snippet button to insert shortcodes into your posts.
+With the cursor location selected, click on the HTML Snippet button to select and insert the shortcode in the text …

-A small window will display on your screen allowing you to insert any of the HTML Snippets you have created.
-Type in the name of the HTML Snippet you would like embedded into your content and click the ‘OK’ button to proceed …
+A window will pop up on your screen allowing you to insert any of the HTML Snippets you have stored.
+Select the HTML Snippet you would like to embed into your page/post and click the ‘OK’ button to continue …

 (Insert HTML Snippet)

-The shortcode will be added where your cursor is located …
+Your shortcode will be added in the location of your cursor …

 Click Publish or Update to save …